q3769/conseq4j/README.md

 sources, there may be no guarantee of correct ordering in the first place.
 Now the message consumer's job is to detect and make amends when things do go out of order, by using business rules.

-This corrective measure can be much more complicated in terms of system design, implementation and runtime performance.
+Corrective measures can be much more complicated in terms of system design, implementation and runtime performance.
 E.g. it may help to do a stateful/historical look-up of all data and other events received so far that are related to the incoming event; try to determine if the incoming event is out of order via a comprehensive review on the correlated state gathered per business rules, and then take corrective actions as needed.
 This may fall into the scope of